 Permits for Controlling Invasive Species

-When do I need a state permit to control or manage invasive species?
+When do I need a permit to control or manage invasive species?

-Mechanical management typically includes the following practices: hand-pulling, mowing, raking cutting, prescribed burning and water level management or flooding.
+Mechanical management typically includes hand-pulling, mowing, raking cutting, prescribed burning and water level management or flooding.

 - Great Lakes bottomlands and St. Clair Flats bottomlands:

 - Visit EGLE’s Great Lakes Shoreline Management page or call 517-388-4472.

 - Great Lakes Coastal Areas

 - A (federal) permit from the U.S. Army Corps of Engineers is required for most activities (except mowing) that alter Great Lakes coastal areas.
 Contact the U.S. Army Corps of Engineers Detroit District at 1-888-694-8313 or visit the USACE website.

 - Inland lakes, rivers and streams, and wetlands:

 - Visit EGLE’s Inland Lakes and Streams Permits page or call 517-388-4472.